 Negative COVID result requirement continues

-All travelers coming to the United States, regardless of citizenship, must still present a negative test result on a COVID viral test taken no more than 3 days before departure.
+All travelers coming to the United States, regardless of citizenship or vaccination status, must still present a negative test result on a COVID-19 viral test taken no more than 1 day before travel.

 Please review the CDC’s website for full information on acceptable vaccines, testing requirements and other important information.